Ladder Operator Block-Encoding: Results

 \subsection{Static Yukawa}

-The next simplest model that we consider is a non-relativistic approximation to the Yukawa model called the static Yukawa model \cite{PhysRevD.103.014021}.
-This model is taken as the limit of the massive Yukawa model of infinitely heavy fermions, resulting in bosons at rest relative to the fermions that emit/absorb them.
+The next model we consider is a non-relativistic approximation to the Yukawa model called the static Yukawa model \cite{glazek2021}.
+This model is taken as the limit of the massive Yukawa model of infinitely heavy fermions, resulting in bosons at rest relative to the fermions that emit or absorb them.
+The Renormalization Group Procedure for Effective Particles (RGPEP) \cite{glazek2012} is exactly solvable when applied to the static Yukawa model, making this model an interesting system to consider.

 The second-quantized Hamiltonian for the static Yukawa model is given by: